marinacrsp/MIGROS-Budget/README.md

 Minor pre-processing has been done with two notebooks available under [Processing](https://github.com/LucaAnce/MIGROS-Budget/tree/main/Processing) ([preprocess_data_brats](https://github.com/LucaAnce/MIGROS-Budget/tree/main/Processing/preprocess_data_brats.ipynb) and [preprocess_data_picai.ipynb](https://github.com/LucaAnce/MIGROS-Budget/tree/main/Processing/preprocess_data_picai.ipynb)).
 The datasets were processed to extract 2D slices and a `metadata.csv` document, which maps the relevant masks with a textual prompt.
 \
-The *pre-processed datasets* are made available for convenience in the folder [Datasets/BraTS](https://github.com/LucaAnce/MIGROS-Budget/tree/main/Datasets/BraTS) and [Datasets/PICAI](https://github.com/LucaAnce/MIGROS-Budget/tree/main/Datasets/BraTS).
+The *pre-processed datasets* are made available for convenience in the folders [Datasets/BraTS](https://github.com/LucaAnce/MIGROS-Budget/tree/main/Datasets/BraTS) and [Datasets/PICAI](https://github.com/LucaAnce/MIGROS-Budget/tree/main/Datasets/BraTS).
 Each folder then contains the training and testing set used, each with its `metadata.csv` file.